The forecast is calling for sunshine, your favorite people have cleared their schedules, and your picnic blanket is ready to go.

 Keep perishable items cold and don't leave them out for more than two hours (one hour if it's over 90°F outside).
 When in doubt, throw it out — food safety is way more important than avoiding waste.

-Pack raw meats separately from ready-to-eat foods, and bring hand sanitizer for before and after handling food.
+Don't forget to bring hand sanitizer for before and after handling food.

 The Perfect Picnic Spread